 How To Pick The Best Rotary Tool For You

-DIY is a pretty complicated area.
+DIY is a pretty complex area.
 There are so many different specifications, so many things to compare.
 Thankfully, rotary tools are pretty straightforward – once you know what to look for, choosing the best one for your needs is easy.
 To help you out, we’ve created a simple guide explaining some of the most important considerations you’ll need to make before spending any money.

 Choosing a rotary tool that can vary its speed is very important.
 If you try and use a high-speed setting on a delicate material like glass, it’s likely to shatter.
 Try using a lower speed on things like these, and save the higher speeds for removing burrs from metal or polishing things.